 1972 Blizzards struck the Grampians on January 17/18th blocking the Highland main line, delays to an overnight Inverness - Glasgow/Edinburgh service caused a five hour late arrival.
 Continued snowfalls over the following days caused minor delays, the parallel A9 road remained blocked for four days, partly due to abandoned vehicles.

-1973 There was snow and frost mid February, the Pennines having snow on 10th and more widespread on 15th.
+There was snow and frost mid February, the Pennines having snow on 10th and more widespread on 15th, whilst on 14th snow in the Kent area caused operating issues.

 1974 The first two weeks of January were particularly stormy, though most of the precipitation appears to have been rain.

 During early February ferocious storms brought heavy rain and high winds to the South West & southern England, with coastal areas experiencing high tides made worse by the gale force winds.
-Along the seawall at Dawlish the high tides flooded much of the railway with Dawlish station suffering considerable damage, much of the down platform broke up and was tossed on the tracks.
+On the evening of February 11th along the seawall at Dawlish the high tides flooded much of the railway with Dawlish station suffering considerable damage, much of the down platform broke up and was tossed on the tracks.
 Similarly at Penzance (Monday 12th) parts of the station were under water, with the exceptional high tide having dumped much debris across the tracks.
 Trains services were halted at St Erth until Penzance station was made usable.
+On the Southern Region services on February 11th between Ryde Pier Head and St Johns Road were suspended due to high seas.
+Elsewhere on the mainland some services were affected by tree falls, whilst a landslip near Godalming caused single line working between Milford & Farncombe.
+Blackheath tunnel was temporarily closed due to flooding, whilst Charing Cross & Cannon Street stations were closed for several hours.

 An early snowfall occurred in the south east on October 7th, with more following on the 30th.